Blimster/incremental_dom_bindings/README.md

 # incremental_dom
 Dart binding for the Incremental DOM library.

+From the original Incremental DOM docuementation:
-Incremental DOM is a library for expressing and applying updates to DOM trees.
+>Incremental DOM is a library for expressing and applying updates to DOM trees.
 JavaScript can be used to extract, iterate over and transform data into calls generating HTMLElements and Text nodes.
 It differs from Virtual DOM approaches in that a diff operation is performed incrementally (that is one node at a time) against the DOM, rather than on a virtual DOM tree.
+>

-Rather than targeting direct usage, Incremental DOM aims to provide a platform for higher level libraries or frameworks.
+>Rather than targeting direct usage, Incremental DOM aims to provide a platform for higher level libraries or frameworks.
 As you might notice from the examples, Incremental DOM-style markup can be somewhat challenging to write and read.
 See [Why Incremental DOM](http://google.github.io/incremental-dom/#why-incremental-dom) for an explanation.

 ## Usage
 For a detailed documentation see [http://google.github.io/incremental-dom/](http://google.github.io/incremental-dom/).